Jeremy Wade

-Jeremy John Wade (born 23 March 1956) is a British television presenter, an author of books on angling, a freshwater detective, and a biologist.
+Jeremy John Wade (born 23 March 1956) is a British television presenter, an author of books on angling, and a biologist.
 He is known for his television series River Monsters, Mighty Rivers, and Dark Waters.
-He is regarded as one of the most accomplished fishermen of all time, having traveled the world and caught a multitude of different species of fresh and saltwater fish.
+He is one of the most accomplished anglers of all time, having traveled the world and caught a multitude of different species of fresh and saltwater fish.

 Personal life

 Jeremy Wade was born in Ipswich and brought up in Nayland where his father was a vicar.
 He attended Dean Close School and has a degree in zoology from Bristol University and a postgraduate teaching certificate in biological sciences from the University of Kent.
 He has worked as a secondary school biology teacher in Kent.

-At various times during his journeys abroad, Wade has caught malaria, been threatened at gunpoint, and survived a plane crash.
+At various times during his journeys abroad, he has caught malaria, been threatened at gunpoint, and survived a plane crash.
 He is fluent in Portuguese, which he studied during the many years he spent fishing in Brazil, and also speaks French and Spanish.

 Career

 At a young age, Jeremy Wade became interested in fishing; he began as a child when he was living in East Anglia, on the banks of Suffolk's River Stour.
 "The village where I grew up had a river flowing through it.
 So it was inevitable, I think, that I should be drawn to it in the same way that people born in sight of Alpine peaks become climbers.
-My first attempts to catch fish, age 7 or 8, were unsuccessful, but then I had some guidance from a school friend and after my first catch I never looked back.
+My first attempts to catch fish, age seven or eight, were unsuccessful, but then I had some guidance from a school friend and after my first catch I never looked back.
 My parents were happy for me to stay out all day and a big part of my fishing was wanting to find new places, a process that has continued to this day."

 In 1982, Wade made his first overseas trip, to India's mountain rivers.
 Recalling this journey, Wade stated that trip was very hard going.
-"I took just £200 to last me three months but I managed to catch some fish such as Himalayan mahseer up to 18 pounds".
+"I took just £200 ($265.62 USD) to last me three months but I managed to catch some fish such as Himalayan mahseer up to 18 pounds".
 Upon his return to England, Wade wrote a couple of articles about his experiences in India for a fishing magazine.
 "Despite the discomfort of travelling at such a basic level, there was a real feeling of achievement and I immediately started saving money to go somewhere else.
 I wasn't sure where at that point but I knew there must be other exotic fish out there, although probably not as well documented as Mahseer, but possibly even more spectacular."